nighthawkcoders/APCSA/_posts/2022-08-29-PT-using_objects.md

 toc: true
 comments: true
 layout: post
-title: Innovation - Using Objects Points
+title: Using Objects Sprint
 description: Don't do it alone.
 4 person grading.
+Think about what you need to accomplish in the Trimester based off of what you know, what you have reviewed, and what you think you need to learn to be successful in the class.
+Create a Blog or Issue, Brainstorm with Team and/or Pair a couple of times in a week, and start the Iterative Development process.
+Use the Blog or Issus as your final Review Ticket.
 permalink: /points/2
 image: /images/points.jpeg
 categories: [tri1]
 type: plan
 week: 2
 ---

+## Plans Week 2
+> Focus on Using objects and finishing up Code.org OOP lesson.
+- Monday: Live Review
+- Tuesday: Test Prep - Using Objects
+- Wednesday: Tech Talk - Frontend
+- Thursday: Human Day - Anthony and Sahil blog
+- Friday: Code, Code, Code

 ## Points will be awarded on these three key elements